 If you’d like to earn rewards on your substantial credit card spending but don’t expect to need frequent flyer points because you never fly at your own expense, then the ANZ Rewards Black Credit Card may be just what you’re looking for.
-While frequent flyer points are almost always far better value than rewards points, they’re worthless if you can’t use them.
-This rewards card is packed with other benefits too, including a first-purchase retail gift card which is the next best thing to cold, hard cash.
+While frequent flyer points are almost always far better value than ordinary rewards points, they’re worthless if you can’t use them.
+This rewards card is packed with other benefits too, including first-purchase bonus points and cashback.

 Lower annual fee than the corresponding frequent flyer card

 The $375 p.a. annual fee (plus $65 p.a. per additional cardholder) is lower than the charge for the ANZ Black Frequent Flyer Card (probably in recognition of the lower value of rewards points compared with frequent flyer points) but it’s still reasonably steep.
 You can recoup the cost, however, if you take full advantage of the extras, especially in the first year.
 You’ll need a minimum income of $75,000 to qualify for the card.

 Unattractive interest rates

 The purchase interest rate on unpaid balances is a high 18.79% p.a.
 (20.99% p.a. for cash advances), but holders of black credit cards will mostly plan to avoid interest charges by paying off their account balance in full every month.

 There are two major bonuses on offer, in the first year only.